Europe in vaccination race against COVID-19's delta variant | Health

 Countries across Europe are scrambling to accelerate coronavirus vaccinations and outpace the spread of the more infectious delta variant, in a high-stakes race to prevent hospital wards from filling up again with patients fighting for their lives.

-The urgency coincides with Europe's summer holidays, with fair weather bringing more social gatherings and governments reluctant to clamp down on them.
-Social distancing is being neglected, especially among the young, and some countries are scrapping the requirement to wear masks outdoors.
+The urgency coincides with Europe's summer holiday months, with fair weather bringing more social gatherings and governments reluctant to clamp down on them.
+Social distancing is commonly neglected, especially among the young, and some countries are scrapping the requirement to wear masks outdoors.

-The risk of infection from the delta variant is ''high to very high'' for partially or unvaccinated communities, according to the European Centre for Disease Control, which monitors 30 countries on the continent.
-It estimates that by the end of August, the variant will account for 90 per cent of cases in the European Union's 27 nations.
+The risk of infection from the delta variant is "high to very high" for partially or unvaccinated communities, according to the European Centre for Disease Control, which monitors 30 countries on the continent.
+It estimates that by the end of August, the variant will account for 90 percent of cases in the European Union.

-In the UK, cases of the delta variant have increased four-fold in less than a month, with confirmed cases Friday up 46 per cent on the previous week.
+In the U.K., cases of the delta variant have increased fourfold in less than a month, with confirmed cases Friday up 46% on the previous week.

-Portuguese health authorities this week reported a ''vertiginous'' rise in the delta variant, which accounted for only 4 per cent of cases in May but almost 56 per cent in June.
+Portuguese health authorities this week reported a "vertiginous" rise in the prevalence of the delta variant, which accounted for only 4% of cases in May but almost 56 percent in June.
 The country is reporting its highest number of daily cases since February, and the number of COVID-19 patients in hospitals has surpassed 500 for the first time since early April.

-Reports of new infections in Russia more than doubled in June, topping 20,000 per day this week, and new deaths hit 697 on Saturday, the fifth day in a row that the daily death toll set a record.
+Reports of new infections in Russia more than doubled in June, topping 20,000 per day this week, and deaths hit 679 on Friday, the fourth day in a row that the death toll set a daily record.

 Those numbers have triggered alarm across the continent.